McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ### Roll your own

 If you are not happy with the shipped variants you can either copy one of the shipped files, edit them in a text editor and configure the `themeVariant` parameter in your `config.toml` or just use the [interactive variant generator]({{%relref "basics/generator" %}}).

+### Output formats

+Certain parts of the theme can be changed for support of your own [output formats](https://gohugo.io/templates/output-formats/).
+Eg. if you define a new output format `PLAINTEXT` in your `config.toml`, you can add a file `layouts/partials/header.plaintext.html` to change the way, the page header should look like for that output format.